Nitheeshskumar/TestGenR-ai/README.md

 1. Currently the app is only trained to read the paragraphs in story description.
 With further improvements, it can be made to read, lists, tables, images, code.
 2. Automatically send the exported excel to the integrated platforms like Zephyr.
-3. Code for testcases can also be generated with this app (currently the app is capable of doing it, but we haven't enabled so as to reduce the openai token billing).
+3. Code for testcases can also be generated with this app (currently the app is capable of doing it, but we haven't enabled so as to reduce the OpenAI token billing).
 This will give an outline to write unit testcases for the developers.

 # Clone and Make your changes